jakoblover/TDT4265-Computer-Vision-and-Deep-Learning/README.md

 Great job!
 I think you have understood all concepts clearly, and the report is excellent.
 Keep it up!

 **Score: 6/6**

+## Assignment 4
+Assignment 4 is about YOLO (You Only Look Once) and metrics.

+**Feedback**

+Great job!
+Unfortunately the result of your AP2 is not correct, from a quick glance at your task1_d code, I noticed you don't use idx_2, it’s probably a related coding error.

+**Score: 5.85/6**